50 American Small Towns Known for the Weirdest Things

 Lakeview, Oregon: Japanese balloon bomb

 When Americans think about what finally drew the United States into World War II, we primarily remember the 1941 attack on Pearl Harbor.
 However, that was not the only instance of Japan causing casualties on American turf.
 On May 5, 1945, six civilians were killed in Lakeview by a Japanese war balloon.
-The balloon appeared non-threatening at first, as it had crashed into the ground with no one aboard, but there was a hidden bomb inside that detonated on contact.
+The balloon appeared nonthreatening at first, as it had crashed into the ground with no one on board, but there was a hidden bomb inside that detonated on contact.
 Visitors can pay tribute at the memorial to the one woman and five children who were killed that day.

 Agile little league baseball catcher lunging for a low pitch in the dirt in a cloud of chalk.